NEQULA-io/ThinkPad-Fan-Control-with-ThinkFan/README.md

 ## 🔧 Custom `config/thinkfan.conf`

-You can simply copy-paste the contents.

 Custom config tuned for modern ThinkPads:
+(Note: You can simply copy-paste the contents.)

 ```bash
 sensors: